Olive Oil and Lemon Juice For Kidney Stones

 Dangers of Supplements & Kidney Stones

-It is important to remember that nutrition and herbal supplements are not necessarily benign.
-Just because something is “natural”, does not mean it cannot cause harm.
 A great example is grapefruit.
 Grapefruit contains a chemical that interacts with the cytochrome P450 enzyme that is responsible for metabolizing many common medications, including statins and some anti-rejection medications given to transplant patients.
 Of course, for most people grapefruit is a perfectly healthy fruit!
 But, for some, this “natural” food can render medications either ineffective or cause them to build up to harmful levels.

-This is a common problem for supplements with kidney stones health claims.(18) A 2020 study found that a majority of supplements that claimed to help kidney stones had no scientific studies behind them.(19) In addition, a review found that no herbs or supplements marketed for kidney stones had reliable scientific backing.(20)
+This is a common problem for supplements with kidney stones health claims.(19) A 2020 study found that a majority of supplements that claimed to help kidney stones had no scientific studies behind them.(19) In addition, a review found that no herbs or supplements marketed for kidney stones had reliable scientific backing.(20)

 There is a real concern that supplements will not only fail to do what they claim, but could be harmful.
-This is especially true for people with kidney problems, who may have a reduced ability to get rid of harmful chemicals.
+This is especially true for people with kidney problems, who may have a reduced ability to get rid of harmful ingredients.
 Always let your doctor know about any nutrition or herbal supplements you take.

 How to Prevent Kidney Stones

-So, what should you to do prevent kidney stones.
-The answer lies in what kind of kidney stones you have.
-And, your specific 24-hour urine test.
+The answer lies in what kind of kidney stones you have as well as your specific 24-hour urine test.
 There is NO universal treatment for kidney stones that will work for everyone.
-Your treatment must be tailored to your specific situation.
-Only your doctor or dietitian can do this for you.
+Your treatment must be tailored to your specific situation in which your doctor or dietitian can help you with.

-Calcium oxalate kidney stones are the most common kidney stone type.
-Healthy nutrition plays a huge role for this type of kidney stone.
+Calcium oxalate kidney stones are the most common type of stone and healthy nutrition plays a huge role in preventing formation.
 Other than the oxalate component, a diet healthy for calcium oxalate kidney stones is what is recommended for general health.
 Following these diet recommendations will reduce your risk for nearly every chronic disease.
-Drinking enough water, getting adequate calcium and avoiding too much animal protein, sugar and salt is a wonderful place to start.

 Happy Eating!